 - We need to account for everyone on the course.
 Runners and walkers must visit the stations to get their numbers ticked off.
 If you finish early please inform a marshal as soon as possible.

 - Runners will not be permitted onto Canoe Beach after 11.30am.

 - In the event of adverse weather conditions, or other reasons beyond the organisers’ control, no refunds can be given, though credit for the following year’s challenge can be given.

 - Cancellations will be advertised on Radio Dunedin and on the Orokonui Ecosanctuary website as soon as reasonably possible.

-- The Visitor Centre café will be open from 9am and there will be a sausage sizzle in the grassland area from 11am.
+- The Visitor Centre café will be open from 9am and there will be a sausage sizzle near the visitor centre.
 A free sausage is offered to each run and walk participant. $2 for supporters.

 - Family and friends are welcome to support runners and walkers but not follow runners or walkers which could cause congestion.
 Entry to the Visitor Centre is free.
 Entry into the Ecosanctuary itself is a discounted $10 per adult and $5 per child.

 - Results will be available online.